mkloubert/nativescript-apiclient/plugin/README.md

 | index | The zero based index of the handled URL parameter. |
 | funcDepth | This value is `0` at the beginning.
 If you return a function in that function again, this will increase until you stop to return a function. |

-IMPORTANT: It is also recommended to use / return strings a parameter values to prevent problem by converting the values to an URL string.
+IMPORTANT: It is also recommended to use / return strings a parameter values to prevent problems when converting the values to an URL string.

 ## Responses